Mary Metlay Kaufman

-Mary Metlay Kaufman (born November 9, 1912, in Atlanta, Georgia – died in 1995 in New York City) was an American attorney and activist.
+Mary Metlay Kaufman (November 9, 1912, in Atlanta, Georgia – 1995 in New York City) was an American attorney and activist.

 Early life

 Mary Metlay was the daughter of Nathan and Etta (Kirschner) Metlay, who had emigrated from Russia.
 In 1917, the Metlay family moved to Brooklyn, New York City.
 Kaufman described her family's influence on her social consciousness and activism:"From early childhood, I was very much attuned to the problems of the poor.
 Poverty was my economic level up until the time I finished law school.
 My mother led a rent strike during the early days...on the East Side, and I also participated in things like that and the monumental hunger marches and organization of the unemployed in the 1930s....
 The other thing that influenced me greatly since childhood was the fact that in my family women did not play a secondary role....
 So that although I grew up in a society where women were generally oppressed, I didn't have to battle my personal environment."